Beafowl-Pull/HaskellPool/README.md

 # HaskellPool
-All files of the HAskell pool of epitech
+All files of the Haskell pool of epitech